-The Rolling Stones Enter Their Classic Period on ‘Beggars Banquet’
+When the Rolling Stones Entered Their Classic Period With ‘Beggars Banquet’

 If the release of "Jumpin' Jack Flash" six months earlier wasn't enough of a clue that the Rolling Stones' flirtation with psychedelia was over, their next move proved it.
 On Dec.
 6, 1968, the Stones unleashed Beggars Banquet onto the world.